Bounties-Network/StandardBounties/docs/documentation.md

 ### Storage

 `address public issuer`
-the creator of the bounty
+The issuer is the creator of the bounty, and has full control over administering its rewards.

 `string public issuerContact`
 This is used for the issuer to give participants an off-chain method of communication to maintain healthy contact.

 `address public arbiter`
-If the issuer chooses to allow for 3rd party mediation, they allow the arbiter to accept fulfillments on their behalf, and are disallowed from fulfilling the bounty.
+The arbiter is an individual or contract who is able to accept fulfillments on the issuer's behalf.
+The arbiter is also disallowed from fulfilling the bounty.

 `BountyStages public bountyStage`
-Bounties are formed in the `Draft` stage, a period the issuer can use to edit any of the bounty elements, and attain sufficient funding.
-During the active stage requirements or payout amounts cannot be altered, however the deadline may be extended.
-Fulfillments can only be accepted in the `Active` stage, even if the deadline has passed.
-The issuer can kill the bounty returning all funds to them (less the amount due for already accepted but unpaid submissions), however this behaviour is highly discouraged and can hurt reputation.
+Bounties are formed in the `Draft` stage, a period during which the issuer can edit any of the bounty's state variables, and attain sufficient funding.
+In the draft stage, no fulfillments can be submitted, and no funds can be paid out.

+Once the bounty state variables are finalized, and the bounty contract holds sufficient funds to pay out each milestone at least once, it can be transitioned to the `Active` stage by only the issuer.
+During the active stage, requirements or payout amounts cannot be altered, however the deadline may be extended.
+Fulfillments can only be submitted in the `Active` stage before the deadline, although they may be accepted by the issuer or arbiter even after the deadline has passed.
+At any point, the issuer can kill the bounty returning all funds to them (less the amount due for already accepted but unpaid submissions), transitioning the bounty into the `Dead` stage.
+However, this behaviour is highly discouraged and should be avoided at all costs.

 `uint public deadline`
-A bounty can only be contributed to, activated, or fulfilled before the given deadline.
+A bounty can only be contributed to, activated, or fulfilled before the given deadline, however fulfillments can be accepted even after the deadline has passed.
 This deadline can be moved forward or backwards in the draft stage, but once the bounty is activated it can only be extended.
 This helps maintain the contractual nature of the relationship, where issuers cannot move deadlines forward arbitrarily while individuals are fulfilling the tasks.

 `string public data`
 All data representing the requirements are stored off-chain, and their hash is updated here.
-Requirements and auxiliary data are mutable while the bounty is in the `Active` stage, but becomes immutable when the bounty is activated, thereby "locking in" the terms of the contract, the requirements for acceptance for each milestone.
+Requirements and auxiliary data are mutable while the bounty is in the `Draft` stage, but becomes immutable when the bounty is activated, thereby "locking in" the terms of the contract, the requirements for acceptance for each milestone.
 These should be as rich as possible from the outset, to avoid conflicts stemming from task fulfillers believing they merited the bounty reward.

 `uint public numMilestones`
 The total number of milestones.

 `uint[] public fulfillmentAmounts`
 The total bounty amount is broken down into stepwise payments for each milestone, allowing different individuals to fulfill different pieces of a bounty task.
-This array stores the amount of wei (or ERC20 token) which will pay out when work is accepted.
+This array stores the amount of wei (or ERC20 token) which will pay out for each milestone when work is accepted.
+The length of this array is the number of milestones.

 `mapping(uint=>Fulfillment[]) public fulfillments`
 Work is submitted and a hash is stored on-chain, allowing any deliverable to be submitted for the same bounty.